sijie-daiii/CommunityCenterManagement/README.md

    - Create and cancel events.
    - Make payments and view the facility budget.

+## Quality of Design

+- **Design Principles**:
+  - **Encapsulation**: Each class encapsulates its data and provides public methods for interaction.
+  - **Modularity**: The system is divided into modules with specific responsibilities.
+  - **Reusability**: Code is organized to promote reuse of components.
+  - **Maintainability**: Clear separation of concerns and use of inheritance enhance maintainability.

+- **UML Diagrams and CRC Cards**: Provided in the documentation, illustrating the relationships and interactions between different components of the system.

 ## File Organization

 - **src/**: Contains all the source code files for different classes and functionalities.